 This targe, or shield, was presented to Prince Charles before Culloden, but abandoned when the Prince fled the field after the Jacobites were defeated.

-Wooden boards covered with pigskin, with silver mounts
+Wooden boards covered with pigskin and backed with jaguar skin, with silver mounts

 The targe and basket-hilted backsword of Prince Charles Edward Stuart are on display at Perth Museum and Art Gallery from 25 October 2016– 25 February 2017 and will be on display at Inverness Museum and Art Gallery from 7 March–21 May 2017, in the Gifts for a Jacobite Prince tour here.
 They will then be included in Bonnie Prince Charlie and the Jacobites, a major exhibition at the National Museum of Scotland from 23 June 2017.